-Similar to the Cayos and Veta NE Zones, Veta Zone geology is dominated by low grade metamorphosed sequences of fine-grained siliciclastic sediment including siltstone and shale with lesser mudstone and fine-grained sandstone.
-Folding, faulting and shearing of sedimentary sequences is variably developed throughout area.
+The geological make up of the 2.4 km SW-NE mineralized trend is dominated by low grade metamorphosed sequences of fine-grained siliciclastic sediment including siltstone and shale with lesser mudstone and fine-grained sandstone interbeds.
+SW-NE shear parallel folding and faulting related oblique faulting of sedimentary sequences is variably developed throughout area.
 Quartz veins range between millimetric and 40 cm wide.
-Quartz veins can occur in isolation, sheeted/sub-parallel or as localised stockwork and carry a variable sulphide content of pyrite, and arsenopyrite which is typically low.
-Gold generally occurs as native gold in quartz veins and veinlets often with a a coarse grain size.
-The following table selected assays above 1 g/t Au for Veta Zone channel sampling during the period.
+Quartz veins can occur in isolation, sheeted/sub-parallel or as localised stockwork and carry a variable sulphide content of pyrite, minor pyrrhotite.
+Minor amounts of arsenopyrite are also associated with gold.Gold generally occurs as native gold in quartz veins and veinlets often with a coarse visible grain size.